MPGxxYT/GTop/README.md

 - [X] v1.1.1
   - [X] Add basic ability to make reports.
 - [ ] v1.1.2
+  - [ ] Improve GangData Saving System
+    - [ ] Only save gangData that changed since the last save.
   - [ ] Improve report feature to allow all time, monthly & weekly.
   - [ ] Display the Dates of Week in GUI
   - [ ] Display the Month Name in GUI